 But, it’s not without its drawbacks.
 Most people (i.e. your user base) are not fans of ads of any kind, and it can negatively impact an app’s usability if implemented poorly.
 Plus, between issues related to tracking, data usage/sharing and brand safety, not all brands are yet totally convinced of its merit.

 With a freemium app, most of the app’s functionality is totally free to use, and likely the app itself is free to download as well.
-But, in order to unlock additional elements or features, in-app purchases are required.
+But, in order to unlock additional elements or features, in-app purchases are required from the target audience.

-In this kind of environment, it’s easy to see why someone may want to pay extra for a special weapon or a unique costume.
+In this kind of environment, it’s easy to see why someone may want to pay extra for a special weapon, a unique costume or another similar in-app purchase.
 Apps that don’t lend themselves well to in-app advertising, like apps that target children or apps where ads would negatively affect the user experience, can benefit from the freemium model.

-The downside to the freemium model is that the app needs to have enough in the free version to entice end users, but also be able to offer more so that someone is willing to pay.
+The downside to the freemium model is that the app needs to have enough in the free version to entice end users to grab it from the app stores, but also be able to offer more so that someone is willing to pay.
 Utility apps, like a weather app, are often not good candidates for the freemium model for this reason.
-And, in order to make money as a freemium app, the app needs to have sufficient reach plus sticky users to entice enough people towards the premium version (or added features).
+And, in order to make significant revenue as a freemium app, the app needs to have sufficient reach plus sticky users to entice enough people towards the premium version (or added features).

-This model is fairly straightforward: someone pays to download the app.
+This monetization model is fairly straightforward: someone pays to download the app.
 The benefit here is that you earn money upfront for user access to the app, meaning lifetime value and user retention have less of an impact on the bottom line.
-Games, especially those from big-name publishers, will utilize this model, as will premium utility apps like high-end fitness trackers and business-centric apps.
+Games, especially those from big-name publishers, will utilize the paid apps model, as will premium utility apps like high-end fitness trackers and business-centric apps.

-Of course, an app needs to provide significant value to someone to compel them to spend money on it.
-A dollar isn’t much, but with so many free apps out there, it can be hard to get someone to fork over their money.
+Of course, paid apps need to provide significant value to someone to compel them to spend money on it.
+A dollar isn’t much, but with so many free apps out there, it can be hard to get someone to fork over their money within the app stores.
 And, app revenues can only scale in direct linear correlation to new app downloads.
 These reasons tend to make paid downloads a less popular option, which is why most of the world’s top apps are free to download.

 The subscription model is beneficial since, unlike with one-time app or feature purchases, it allows publishers to generate recurring revenue.
 But, because it’s more expensive, people may be even less likely to fork over their money than they would be with a standard freemium app or a paid app.